woodcock3/citychurch/pages/safeguarding.md

 ### Stage 2
 -  The Safeguarding Co-ordinator should take immediate action if there is a suspicion that a child/young person/vulnerable adult has been abused or are likely to be abused.
 In this situation the Safeguarding Co-ordinator should contact the Police and/or the Leeds Children’s Social Work Duty and Advice Team.
 If a referral is made direct to the Duty and Advice team this should be followed up in writing within 24 hrs.
-• Parents/carers will need to be informed about any referral to Children and Young people’s Social Care unless to do so would place the child/young person/vulnerable adult at an increased risk of harm.
+- Parents/carers will need to be informed about any referral to Children and Young people’s Social Care unless to do so would place the child/young person/vulnerable adult at an increased risk of harm.
 If there is uncertainty about whether to notify a parent/carer about a referral the timing should decided in discussion with Social Services and or the Police.
-• Full documentation of the investigation and of the outcome is to be kept securely, and treated as confidential by the elders.
+- Full documentation of the investigation and of the outcome is to be kept securely, and treated as confidential by the elders.
-• The Safeguarding Co-ordinator will seek the consent of the child, young person and or their parent to provide feedback to the person raising the concern.
+- The Safeguarding Co-ordinator will seek the consent of the child, young person and or their parent to provide feedback to the person raising the concern.
 If consent is not provided, the referrer will as a minimum be reassured that their concerns have been dealt with appropriately.

 Where there is a concern that an adult is in need of protection:
 (Suspicions or allegations of abuse or harm including; physical, sexual, organisational, financial, discriminatory, neglect, self-neglect, forced marriage, modern slavery, domestic abuse)

 If there is concern about any of the above, the Safeguarding Co-ordinator/Deputy will:
-• Speak to the adult that the concern relates to, unless doing so would please them at increased risk of harm.
+- Speak to the adult that the concern relates to, unless doing so would please them at increased risk of harm.
-• Consider contacting Adult Social Services or take advice from Thirtyone:eight as above (see page 4)
+- Consider contacting Adult Social Services or take advice from Thirtyone:eight as above (see page 4)
-• If the adult is in immediate danger or has sustained a serious injury contact the Emergency Services, informing them of any suspicions.
+- If the adult is in immediate danger or has sustained a serious injury contact the Emergency Services, informing them of any suspicions.
-• If there is a concern about domestic abuse and there are children within the family, Children’s Social Work Services will also be contacted.
+- If there is a concern about domestic abuse and there are children within the family, Children’s Social Work Services will also be contacted.
-• In an emergency, consider calling 101 for advice or the Police on 999 (this number should only be used if the person is believed to be in imminent danger).
+- In an emergency, consider calling 101 for advice or the Police on 999 (this number should only be used if the person is believed to be in imminent danger).
-• The Safeguarding Co-ordinator may need to inform others depending on the circumstances and/or nature of the concern.
+- The Safeguarding Co-ordinator may need to inform others depending on the circumstances and/or nature of the concern.
 Suspicions must not be discussed with anyone other than those nominated above.
 A written record of the concerns should be made as soon as possible on a Cause for Concern form and should not include your unjustified opinion in accordance with these procedures and should be kept in a secure place.
 If there is a concern regarding emotional abuse, the Safeguarding Co-ordinator will:

-• Identify support services for the victim i.e. counselling or other pastoral support (this will be in consultation with an elder).
+- Identify support services for the victim i.e. counselling or other pastoral support (this will be in consultation with an elder).
-• Contact Thirtyone:eight and in discussion with them will consider appropriate action with regards to the scale of the concern.
+- Contact Thirtyone:eight and in discussion with them will consider appropriate action with regards to the scale of the concern.
 Safeguarding is everyone’s responsibility
-• Whilst allegations or suspicions of abuse will normally be reported to the Safeguarding Co-ordinator, the absence of the Safeguarding Co-ordinator or Deputy should not delay referral to Social Services, the Police or taking advice from Thirtyone:eight.
+- Whilst allegations or suspicions of abuse will normally be reported to the Safeguarding Co-ordinator, the absence of the Safeguarding Co-ordinator or Deputy should not delay referral to Social Services, the Police or taking advice from Thirtyone:eight.
-• The Eldership will support the Safeguarding Co-ordinator/Deputy in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis.
+- The Eldership will support the Safeguarding Co-ordinator/Deputy in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis.
-• It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from Thirtyone:eight, although the Eldership hope that members of the church will use this procedure.
+- It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from Thirtyone:eight, although the Eldership hope that members of the church will use this procedure.
 If, however, the individual with the concern feels that the Safeguarding Co-ordinator/Deputy has not responded appropriately, or where they have a disagreement with the Safeguarding Co-ordinators as to the appropriateness of a referral they are free to contact an outside agency directly.
 We hope by making this statement that the Eldership demonstrate its commitment to effective safeguarding and the protection of all those who are vulnerable.

 ## 6. SAFER RECRUITMENT

 Safer recruitment procedures (for those involved in children/youth work or work with vulnerable adults) will ensure that:
-• There is a written job/role description for the post.
+- There is a written job/role description for the post.
-• There is a formal application form.
+- There is a formal application form.
-• References are sought where necessary.
+- References are sought where necessary.
-• Those involved in a significant role have completed a self-declaration form.
+- Those involved in a significant role have completed a self-declaration form.
-• Safeguarding has been discussed with employees/volunteers, the Safeguarding Policy has been shared and the applicant confirms in writing that they have read it.
+- Safeguarding has been discussed with employees/volunteers, the Safeguarding Policy has been shared and the applicant confirms in writing that they have read it.
-• An enhanced Disclosure and Barring Service check (DBS) has been completed for relevant roles and the results are satisfactory (we will comply with Code of Practice requirements concerning the fair treatment of applicants and the handling of information).
+- An enhanced Disclosure and Barring Service check (DBS) has been completed for relevant roles and the results are satisfactory (we will comply with Code of Practice requirements concerning the fair treatment of applicants and the handling of information).
-• A suitable safeguarding training programme will be provided.
+- A suitable safeguarding training programme will be provided.

 (It is anticipated that the majority of volunteers will be formal church members.
 However, where the employee/volunteer is not a formal member or has been a member for less than 3 years, a written reference will be requested and followed up where appropriate.
 For formal church members, confirmation will be requested from 2 elders that they are suitable to serve.)
 The Safeguarding Co-Ordinator will maintain an up to date list of the volunteers and the training that they have received.

-## 7. MANAGEMENT AND SUPERVISION OF STAFF/VOLUNTEERS
+## 7. MANAGEMENT AND SUPERVISION OF STAFF / VOLUNTEERS

 The purpose of supervision is to:

-• Ensure that performance and practice, including safeguarding, is competent and accountable.
+- Ensure that performance and practice, including safeguarding, is competent and accountable.
-• Provide reflective space to analyse work with children, young people and vulnerable adults as well as specific incidents, assessing risk and need.
+- Provide reflective space to analyse work with children, young people and vulnerable adults as well as specific incidents, assessing risk and need.
 It also provides an important check and balance on decision making and planning.
-• Support volunteer’s development needs, including safeguarding practice.
+- Support volunteer’s development needs, including safeguarding practice.
-• Provide reflective space for the staff and volunteers to discuss and work through the personal impact of their role and responsibilities.
+- Provide reflective space for the staff and volunteers to discuss and work through the personal impact of their role and responsibilities.
 This should include support to address the emotional impact of the work where required.
-• Each Ministry Leader will determine the frequency of supervision and whether it will be group supervision as ministry teams or one to one.
+- Each Ministry Leader will determine the frequency of supervision and whether it will be group supervision as ministry teams or one to one.
 Following any incidents of concern, Ministry Leaders should aim to hold a debrief at the end of the session to consider actions going forward.
 The Safeguarding Co-ordinator should be updated of any concerns as soon as possible.